alirezarezaeikalat/git-test/readMe.txt

       c. then make new branch to save attach head to this     (cat .git/HEAD)

           git checkout -b <your new branch name>

+      d. then if you want, merge the branch to the master branch:

+          git checkout master
+          git merge <branch name>

+23. if you are in a situation that you push your commits, and other people pull your commits, it is not good practise to change the git history by using reset or ammend, in this situations you can use revert:

+          git revert <commit id that you want ro revert>

+/////////// using git stash ////////////

+24. if you want to remove your changes temporary before commit, and can get them back, when you want, you can use:

+        git stash save "your message"

+25. you can get the list of stashes:

+        git stash list

+26. you can reapply the stash:

+        git stash apply <stash@{0}>             // but the stash is still in the stash list

+        git stash pop                        // get the latest stash and remove it from stash list

+26. remove the stash from stash list

+        git stash drop <stash@{0}>

+27. to remove all the stashes:

+        git stash clear

+[ATTENTION]
+28. using stash is a good way, to fixed the common error when you make changes on the wrong branch:

+        a. you make changes to wrong branch but you haven't commit it, but when you want to change your branch, you will get an error that is you have uncommited change, so you can stash your changes:

+                git stash save "wrong change in the master branch"

+        b. go to the branch that is right:

+                git checkout <branch name>

+        c. apply the stash:

+                git stash pop

+/////////// using diff merge tool ////////

+29. first download DiffMerge

+30. config your git for gitmerge:

+        git config --global diff.tool diffmerge
+        git config --global difftool.diffmerge.cmd 'diffmerge "$LOCAL" "$REMOTE"' git config --global merge.tool diffmerge
+        git config --global mergetool.diffmerge.cmd 'diffmerge --merge --result="$MERGED" "$LOCAL" "$(if test -f "$BASE"; then echo "$BASE"; else echo "$LOCAL"; fi)" "$REMOTE"' git config --global mergetool.diffmerge.trustExitCode true

+31. opening difftool:

+        git difftool

+32. you can use merge tool:

+        git mergetool

+//// different between git add //////////

+33. git add -A          (it is going to add all the modified files, deleted files, and new files in all tree of files)

+    git add -A mydir/       (only in the mydir folder) (git add -A is the default behavior for git)

+    git add -u          (add only modified and deleted files not new files in all tree)

+    git add .           (add all the files in current directory, because the default behavior is -A)